Annotated Patent Digest

 In the Annotated Patent Digest, instead of footnote string cites, Matthews provides individual case cites having detailed parentheticals.
 Each case parenthetical typically includes three important elements: i) a quotable quote from the court stating the legal proposition; ii), a summary of the relevant facts and how the court applied the proposition in view of those facts; and iii) the ultimate outcome of the case.
 Armed with this information, a practitioner will quickly know whether a given case is likely to support a contention made in a brief, opinion, or PTO response.

-As shown by the Chapter Listings (and with its 25,000 plus pages of text), the Annotated Patent Digest covers the full spectrum of issues encountered in litigating patents and a wealth of material applicable to prosecuting patent applications before the U.S. Patent and Trademark Office.
+As shown by the Chapter Listings, the Annotated Patent Digest covers the full spectrum of issues encountered in litigating patents and a wealth of material applicable to prosecuting patent applications before the U.S. Patent and Trademark Office.
 Of its forty-four chapters, thirty four are directed to substantive issues of patent law.
 The remaining ten chapters address procedural issues as applied specifically to patent litigation.
 In each chapter, the significant legal aspects of the subject matter are presented in numerous individual sections and organized with a comprehensive table of contents for ease of searching.